mhingston/keystone-cli/README.md

 - `shell`: Run arbitrary shell commands.
 - `llm`: Prompt an agent and get structured or unstructured responses.
 Supports `schema` (JSON Schema) for structured output.
+  - `allowClarification`: Boolean (default `false`).
+If `true`, allows the LLM to ask clarifying questions back to the user or suspend the workflow if no human is available.
 - `request`: Make HTTP requests (GET, POST, etc.).
 - `file`: Read, write, or append to files.
 - `human`: Pause execution for manual confirmation or text input.